maximedelis/BasePythonAgent/README.md

 - `shell <command>`: Execute a shell command.
 - `cd <directory>`: Change the current working directory.
 - `upload`: Upload a file to the target.
+- `ls <directory>`: List the content of a directory.
+Default is the current working directory.